OHCA Policies and Rules

 (i) Case management services are billed using a standard rate for reimbursement for billable service activities provided to a member who resides in a county with a population density greater than twenty-five (25) persons per square mile.

 (ii) Case management services are billed using a very rural/outside providers' service area rate for billable service activities provided to a member who resides in a county with a population density equal to, or less than twenty-five (25) persons per square mile.
-Exceptions are services to members who reside in Oklahoma Department of Human Services (OKDHS) Aging Services identified zip codes in Osage County adjacent to the metropolitan areas of Tulsa and Washington counties.
+Exceptions are services to members who reside in Oklahoma Human Services (OKDHS) Community Living, Aging and Protective Services identified zip codes in Osage County adjacent to the metropolitan areas of Tulsa and Washington counties.
 Services to these members are prior authorized and billed using the standard rate.

 (A) Respite services are provided to members who are unable to care for themselves.
 Services are provided on a short-term basis due to the primary caregiver's absence or need for relief.
 Payment for respite care does not include room and board costs unless more than seven (7) hours are provided in a NF.
 Respite care is only utilized when other sources of care and support are exhausted.
 Respite care is only listed on the service plan when it is necessary to prevent institutionalization of the member.
 Units of services are limited to the number of units approved on the service plan.